 The Company accounts for its stock-based compensation plans based on the FASB guidance which requires that compensation expense be recognized based on the fair value of the stock awards less estimated forfeitures.
 Restricted stock grants vest based upon the completion of a service period ("time-based grants") and/or the Company meeting certain established market-specific financial performance criteria ("performance-based grants").
 Time-based grants are valued according to the market price for the Company's common stock at the date of grant.
 For performance-based grants, a Monte Carlo valuation model is used, taking into account the underlying contingency risks associated with the performance criteria.
 It is the Company's policy to grant options with an exercise price equal to the quoted closing market price of stock on the grant date.
 Awards of stock options and time-based grants of stock are expensed as compensation on a straight-line basis over the vesting period.
-Depending on the terms of the agreement, certain awards of performance-based grants are expensed as compensation under the accelerated attribution method while certain are expensed as compensation on a straight-line basis over the vesting period.
-All awards of performance-based grants are recognized in income regardless of the results of the performance criteria.
+Awards of performance-based grants are expensed as compensation under the accelerated attribution method and are recognized in income regardless of the results of the performance criteria.